 CAP provides a host of accommodation solutions and support services to DoD Federal employees with disabilities receiving assistive technology training.
 A list of support services available through CAP is provided below.
 The service requester is responsible for arranging the services of the interpreter, reader, or assistant and should submit a Request Form to the CAP office four weeks prior to the beginning of the training session.

-CAP funds interpreting services for Department of Defense (DoD) deaf and hard of hearing employees who attend DoD job related training sessions lasting two days or longer, but not to exceed two weeks. > Learn More
+CAP funds interpreting services for Department of Defense (DoD) employees who are deaf and hard of hearing who attend job related training sessions lasting two days or longer, but not to exceed two weeks. > Learn More

 Travel Reimbursement for Personal Assistants

 CAP provides financial resources for travel reimbursement for personal assistants to support training requirements of individuals with mobility impairments.
 Personal assistants are provided for DoD-sponsored class/training session times only. > Learn More